timodonnell/timodonnell.github.io/_includes/about.md

-I'm an immunologist and software engineer.
+I'm a computational biologist and software engineer.
 I work at [Open Athena](https://www.openathena.ai/), a non-profit that helps researchers develop large machine learning models.
 I also occasionally work with biotechs as a [technical consultant](https://inferenceprojects.com) in my spare time.

 Prior to Open Athena, I spent a year at a [focused research organization](https://www.convergentresearch.org/about-fros) called [Imprint](https://www.imprint.org/) that is working to decode disease information hidden in immune receptor repertoires.